A Simple Way to Reuse Water for Porch Flowers

 I would submerge each pot, let it soak, then lift it out so the excess water would drip back into the cooler.

-Waiting a few moments waiting for the water to stop dripping before returning the pot to the porch sill.
+Wait a few moments for the water to stop dripping before returning the pot to the porch sill.

 Even while on the sill, the water would continue to drip slowly.